umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

     1. Type `./saltutil.py [I2C] init -g 10` into `nanoDAQ`, filling in `[I2C]` with
        `3`, `4`, or `5` if the DCB is in slot **`JD10`** or with `0`, `1`, `2` if the
        DCB is in slot **`JD11`**
-        - don't enter these commands consecutively like in the last step, wait until SALT and TFC testing is complete for one I2C to move on to the next
     2. Type `./dcbutil.py init ~/bin/tmp_0.xml -g 10 -s [GBT]`, with `[GBT]` the
        corresponding GBT for your current I2C (see table below).
     3. Go to the memory monitoring panel and select the corresponding link for your